bSI-InfraRoom/IFC-infra-unit-test/UT-Georeferencing-Tin-12d-2/readme.md

 This scenario covers the additional concepts and/or IFC entities:

-- 'IfcMapConversion' is used to translate the data to map coordindates
+- `IfcMapConversion` is used to translate the data from truncated map coordinates (a local origin) to map coordindates
+- Special Note: the data is NOT in local engineering coordinates.
+The units for x and y are map units and not ground units.

 ### Supporting files